AGRINFO AGRINFO logo

 Timeline

-The Regulation is expected to be published and apply in the fourth quarter of 2025.
-The European Commission is also expected to adopt a Regulation establishing the list of high-risk products in the fourth quarter of 2025.
+This Regulation applies from 26 December 2025.
+The European Commission is expected to publish the list of high-risk products in the first quarter of 2026.

 Disclaimer: Under no circumstances shall COLEAD be liable for any loss, damage, liability or expense incurred or suffered that is claimed to have resulted from the use of information available on this website or any link to external sites.
 The use of the website is at the user’s sole risk and responsibility.
 This information platform was created and maintained with the financial support of the European Union.
 Its contents do not, however, reflect the views of the European Union.